jnidzwetzki/bboxdb/doc/network.md

 	.                                    .
 	+------------------------------------+

-Note: All time stamps are 64 bit long and have a resolution of nano seconds
+Note: All time stamps are 64 bit long and have a resolution of microseconds.

-### Body for response type = 0x06 / 0x07
+### Body for response type = 0x06 / 0x07 / 0x08 / 0x09
 By using the response types 0x06 and 0x07 a set of tuples can be transfered.
 For example, this could be the result of a query.
 The begin of the transfer of the tuple set is indicated by the package type 0x06; the end is indicated by the type 0x07.
 Both package types have an empty body.

 Transferring a set of tuples: